JohnLCaron/rlauxe/docs/Overview.md

    by running simulations of the contest with its votes and margins, and an estimate of the error rates.
 2. _Choosing sample sizes_: the Auditor decides which contests and how many samples will be audited.
    This may be done with an automated algorithm, or the Auditor may make individual contest choices.
-3. _Random sampling_: The actual ballots to be sampled are selected randomly from the Manifest based on a carefully chosen random seed.
+3. _Random sampling_: The actual ballots to be sampled are selected from the sorted Manifest until the sample size is satisfied.
 4. _Manual Audit_: find the chosen paper ballots that were selected to audit and do a manual audit of each.
 5. _Create MVRs_: enter the results of the manual audits (as Manual Vote Records, MVRs) into the system.
 6. _Run the audit_: For each contest, calculate if the risk limit is satisfied, based on the manual audits.